-Find out more information about Marine Engineering
+Information about Marine Engineering Degrees

 Marine engineering is the discipline that deals with matters related to the design, innovation, construction and maintenance of seagoing vessels and navigation equipment.
 Marine engineers focus primary on the development and production of internal systems of boats, ships, or submarines.
 They are engaged in designing propulsion systems, auxiliary power machinery and operation equipment.
 Their technical responsibilities also include working on-board to maintain these systems.